kejonaMC/GeyserUpdater/README.md

 | --- | --- |
 | `/geyserupdate` | `gupdater.geyserupdate` |

 After you run the `/geyserupdate` command or enable auto updating, it will check the current running Geyser version.
 If it's outdated, it will automatically download the latest Geyser build.
-Changes will only take place once the server has been shutdown correctly and restarted.
+Changes will only take place once the server has been shutdown and restarted.

 Note that for Bungeecord and Velocity, if the server is not shutdown cleanly, the new version of Geyser will not be applied.